amooma/ruby-auf-schienen.de/en/03-ruby-introduction/03-chapter3.markdown

 You already know that everything in Ruby is an object.
 So a variable must also be an object.

-## Naming Conventions

 Normal variables are written in lower case.
 Constants start with an upper case letter.

-### Important

 A constant can also be overwritten with a new value in Ruby (but you will get a warning message).
 So please do not rely on the constancy of a constant.

 You are on the safe side if you are using only ASCII symbols.
-But with Ruby 1.9 and the right encoding, you could also use special characters (for example German umlauts) more or less without any problems in a variable name.
-But if you want to be polite towards other programmers who probably do not have those characters directly available on their keyboards, it is better to use only pure ASCII.
+With Ruby 2.1 and the right encoding, you could also use special characters (for example German umlauts) without any problems in a variable name.
+But if you want to be polite towards other programmers who probably do not have those characters directly available on their keyboards, it is better to use only ASCII.

 ## Strings